zachary-shah/riff-pix2pix/README.md

 To train an InstructPix2Pix model, training data must be in the following form: (Original Image, Edit Instruction, Edited Image).
 For our task, this takes the form:

-- **Original image**:  the spectrogram of the "background audio" or the song without vocals
+- **Original image**:  the spectrogram of the "background audio", i.e. the song without vocals
 - **Edit instruction**:  a text prompt in a form like "add a {style-descriptors} {instrument-stem}"
 - **Edited image**:  the spectrogram of the "full audio", which includes the vocals in the training song